inviona/Software-Engineering-Analysis-and-Design-Project/architecture/DataFlowDiagram.md

-# Data Flow Diagrams
+# Tirana Public Transportation System - Data Flow Diagrams

+## Overview

+This repository contains a set of Data Flow Diagrams (DFDs) for the Tirana Public Transportation System at different levels of abstraction.

+## Diagram Hierarchy

 ### Level 0 - Context Diagram

-The context diagram represents the entire Tirana Public Transportation System as a single process and shows how it interacts with external entities such as passengers, transit drivers, administrative staff, and the traffic control center.

 ![Level 0 DFD](diagrams/DataFlowDiagramL0.svg)

+The context diagram shows the Tirana Public Transportation System as a single process interacting with three external entities: Passengers, Transit Drivers, and Admin Staff.

 ### Level 1 - Main Processes

-This diagram breaks down the system into its four primary service areas:
-- Passenger Services
-- Vehicle Services
-- Administration Services
-- Traffic Management Services

-It shows how these services interact with each other and with the system's primary data stores.

 ![Level 1 DFD](diagrams/DataFlowDiagramL1.svg)

+This diagram breaks down the system into key processes including Plan Trip, Buy Ticket, Track Vehicle, and Manage Users, along with their interactions with the main databases.

 ### Level 2 - Detailed Processes

-The Level 2 DFD expands further to show the detailed processes, including:
-- Mobile Platform
-- Real-time Tracking
-- Admin Module
-- Traffic Management
-- Reporting
-- Ticketing System
-- Payment Processor
-- Notification Agent

-This level also illustrates the complete set of data stores and the specific data flows between all components.

 ![Level 2 DFD](diagrams/DataFlowDiagramL2.svg)

+The detailed diagram expands each process into sub-processes showing comprehensive data flows between all components, including process steps like Register Stops, Calculate ETA, Validate Card, and more.

+## Purpose

+These diagrams serve as documentation for the system architecture and can be used for system development, maintenance, and stakeholder communication.